JohannaTrost/MoDVE/README.md

 # Comment it out to use a random seed instead
 # seed = 42

+# If a file path is provided, the random state will be loaded from that file,
+# ensuring exact replication of previous results.
+# In this case, any specified seed will be disregarded.
+# RandomState = "path/to/random_state_seed.RData"

 # Input directories
 DirectoryMicrohabitat = "path/to/A1/output"
 DirectorySpeciesPools = "path/to/A2/output"